 Actions:

-Revisit and refine local ordinances that govern disorderly and unkempt residential uses.
+The Town should continue to revisit and refine local ordinances that govern disorderly and unkempt residential uses.

-Enforce noise code regulation to protect a peaceful and tranquil community.
+The Town should continue to enforce noise code regulation to protect a peaceful and tranquil community.

-Assist elected officials to obtain additional funding to improve the public realm.
+The Town should assist elected state and county officials to obtain additional funding to improve the public realm.

 Objective: Strengthen code enforcement to protect public well-being.